daniloluzjr/whiteboard/README.md

 **GitHub Repository:** [https://github.com/daniloluzjr/whiteboard](https://github.com/daniloluzjr/whiteboard)
 **Backend API (Railway):** `https://web-production-b230e.up.railway.app`

 This is a real-time, collaborative whiteboard application designed for team task management.
-It separates "To Do" and "Done" tasks into intuitive card groups, providing a visual overview of team activity.
+It separates "To Do" and "Done" tasks into intuitive card groups, providing a visual overview of team activity, now featuring a modern **Glassmorphism** UI.

 ---